dhiyanesh5/dhiyanesh5.github.io/README.md

-Got it!
-Here's a revised README file that includes details about your complete HTML, CSS, and JavaScript setup for the weather forecast project:

----

 # Weather Forecast App

 This project displays weather forecast information using the OpenWeatherMap API based on user input (city name).